 This is a touching routine for an old cat.

 My cat, Mama Mia, has a warm cat bed at the foot of my bed and a warm furry blanket at my left side.
 Mia goes from her bed to my side and back a few times during the night.

 Mia frequently lays her front paw on my arm, and I will gently pat her head.
 Mia often raises her nose to me for a kiss.

 If I give Mia too many pats, her pretty green eyes turn into fireballs.
 She will likely swat at me and run away.

 Give her 30 minutes, and she is back at my side, raising her nose for a kiss.
 All of Mia’s touches are on her time only.

 Isabella Needs Extra Reassurance

-Learning the needs of your cat and respond to those needs is the best way to have a happy cat.
+Learning the needs of your cat and responding to those needs is the best way to have a happy cat.